-- Communicate both verbally and nonverbally your professional skills and abilities. - Exchange information that will enable you and the interviewer to gain a better understanding of the potential "fit" between you and the position. - Promote yourself into the next phase of the interview process.
+- Communicate both verbally and nonverbally your skills and abilities. - Exchange information that will enable you and the interviewer to gain a better understanding of your skill set and work style as it relates to the position. - Promote yourself into the next phase of the interview process.